fanoframework/fanoframework.github.io/working-with-response/index.md

 ```

 To output content of stream including response header, you can call `write()` method.
-All built-in implementations of `IResponse` interface are just outpur to STDOUT.
+All built-in implementations of `IResponse` interface are just output to STDOUT.

 ```
 var response : IResponse;